RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

 [screencast]: http://www.made4the.net/archive/2012/08/17/introduction-to-sharepoint-2013-app-model-screencast.aspx

 Why should we talk about Napa apps in the first place?
 One reason is that Napa apps are the lowest hanging fruits in SP2013 development at least in terms of required infrastructure.
-There's no need setting up an on premise SP2013 development  environment, nor does it require to have Visual studio 2012 installed.
-Still you are able to take whatever you did in Napa and open it up in VS 2012 if that requirement comes up.
+You don't need to setup an on premise SP2013 development environment and you're not required to have Visual studio 2012 installed.

 With that said if you want to follow along and haven't Napa yet, this [Office 365 Developer] page will get you started.